meteor/meteor/content/build-tool.md

 <h2 id="css">CSS processing</h2>

-All your CSS style files will processed using Meteor's default file load order rules along with any import statements and concatenated into a single stylesheet, `merged-stylesheets.css`.
+All your CSS style files will be processed using Meteor's default file load order rules along with any import statements and concatenated into a single stylesheet, `merged-stylesheets.css`.
 In a production build this file is also minified.
 By default this single stylesheet is injected at the beginning of the HTML `<head />` section of your application.

 However, this can potentially be an issue for some applications that use a third party UI framework, such as Bootstrap, which is loaded from a CDN.
 This could cause Bootstrap's CSS to come after your CSS and override your user-defined styles.